-2.3.6.1 Candidates are chosen from the ranks of Coaches.
+- 2.3.6.1 The Coach of the Year Award is presented to an individual who is chosen from the ranks of Coaches.
 Irrespective of division level, league, or winning record.
-They are judged on their accomplishments of instilling playing ability, sportsmanship and competitiveness in their players.

-2.3.7 Official of the Year Award

-2.3.7.1 Candidates are chosen from the ranks of referees.
-They are judged on their achievement towards promoting Sportsmanship and the image of the game.

-2.3.8 Media Award

-2.3.8.1 This award is presented to a member or an organization of the media: radio, television, or newspaper regardless of size or frequency of publication, who is deem to have contributed to the promotion of Lacrosse.

-2.3.9 Volunteer of the Year Award

-2.3.9.2 Candidates are selected from the Executive Ranks of Associations, Clubs, Leagues and SLA.
-Candidates will be judged on their accomplishments towards fostering and promoting the game, improving the image and stature of Lacrosse, both at their level of function as well as provincially.

-2.3.10 Sponsor of the Year Award

-2.3.10.1 This award is presented to an individual person, non-profit, or corporate company that has helped promote and support programs, events, or Leagues of the game of Lacrosse at the local or provincial level.
+They are judged on their accomplishments of instilling playing ability, sportsmanship and competitiveness in their players. - 2.3.6.2 The Junior Coach of the Year award will be given to a Coach that is active in the SLA Junior Coach Program (Coaches under 14) that have shown dedication and commitment to learning to become a Coach and gives time to help teach and grow the sport of Lacrosse in their community - 2.3.7 Official of the Year Awards - 2.3.7.1 The Major Official of the Year award is presented to an Official, regardless of age, who has shown achievements towards promoting sportsmanship and the image of the game in the Major Lacrosse Levels (Junior and older) - 2.3.7.2 The Minor Official of the Year award is presented to an Official, regardless of age, who has shown achievements towards promoting sportsmanship and the image of the game in the minor Lacrosse Levels (U17 and younger) - 2.3.8 Media of the Year Award This award is presented to a member or an organization of the media: radio, television, or newspaper regardless of size or frequency of publication, who is deem to have contributed to the promotion of Lacrosse. - 2.3.9 Volunteer of the Year Award Candidates are selected from the Executive Ranks of Associations, Clubs, Leagues and SLA.
+Candidates will be judged on their accomplishments towards fostering and promoting the game, improving the image and stature of Lacrosse, both at their level of function as well as provincially. - 2.3.10 Sponsor of the Year Award This award is presented to an individual person, non-profit, or corporate company that has helped promote and support programs, events, or Leagues of the game of Lacrosse at the local or provincial level.